dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 Considering how subtle and difficult it can be to find implicit conversion bugs this is probably a good design.

-(In case you were wondering about silent number underflow/overflow, it is still there.
+(In case you were wondering about the silent number underflow/overflow, it is still there.
 Works the same way as in Java.)

 Groovy:
 <groovy>